rgomez-AI/3DChromTrans/README.md

 ## Installation

-You will need a current version of `snakemake` to run this workflow.
+You will need a current version of `snakemake` on Linux OS to run this workflow.
 To get `snakemake` please follow the install [instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) on their website, but in brief once `conda` and `mamba` are installed you can install `snakemake` with:

 ```
 mamba create -n snakemake -c conda-forge -c bioconda snakemake